gracicot/gracicot.github.io/_posts/2017-07-01-deleted-diagnostic.md

 No, I didn't meant you, I meant the compilers.
 Do they.
 I felt like necessary to compare some solutions I have found to provide nicer messages from the compiler when having errors in templates.

-First, we will start with a non-sfinae enabled, simple template function that yield a compilation error.
-Let's see.
+First, we will start with a non-sfinae enabled, simple template function that yield a compilation error:

-Look at this code:

 ```c++
 template<typename A, typename B>